Pablo Zabaleta: 2008–2012

 In the summer of 2008, Zabaleta transferred to Premier League club Manchester City after rejecting an offer from Juventus.
-He stated upon joining that "The offer is impossible to reject and not just because of the money ...
+He stated upon joining: "The offer is impossible to reject and not just because of the money ...
 Juventus also wanted me but I wanted to come to England, and to Manchester."
 Having passed a medical and agreed personal terms, Zabaleta completed a five-year deal with City on 31 August 2008 for an undisclosed fee, believed to be the buy-out clause Zabaleta had attached to his contract of around £6.45 million.
 Zabaleta joined a day before Manchester City was bought by the Abu Dhabi United Group, led by Sheikh Mansour, which enabled a wealth of investment in the club.

 On 13 September 2008, Zabaleta made his debut for Manchester City in a 3–1 defeat to Chelsea at the City of Manchester Stadium.
 On 5 October, he received his first red card in English football when he was sent off in a 3–2 loss to Liverpool in his fourth Premier League appearance.
 He scored his first goal for City on 17 January 2009, the only goal of the game in a 1–0 league win over Wigan Athletic.

 On 21 November 2010, Zabaleta scored his second Premier League goal in Manchester City's 4–1 win against Fulham.
 In the same match, he assisted a Carlos Tevez goal, helping his compatriot to earn his ninth goal for the club during the 2010–11 season.

 On 1 January 2011, Zabaleta played his 100th game for Manchester City in all competitions, coming off the bench against Blackpool in a 1–0 win at Eastlands.
 Two weeks later, on 15 January, Zabaleta made his second assist of the season in a 4–3 win over Wolverhampton Wanderers.
 This win meant that City went top of the league above local rivals Manchester United.
 However, City's title challenge faded with a loss of form in February and March 2011.